-Adding dark wax to furniture adds such great depth to a painted piece of furniture.
-Here is a step-by-step guide on how to add clear wax and dark wax to furniture.
+Adding dark furniture wax adds such great depth to a painted piece of furniture.
+Here is a step-by-step guide on how to add clear wax and dark wax to a piece of furniture.

 I have a white chair that I’m using to demonstrate on how to add furniture wax.